aptuitiv/website-build-tools/docs/actions/Convert-gulp.md

 aptuitiv-build gulp-convert -c .aptuitiv-buildrc.cjs
 ```

-If the `.env` file needs to be created the follow the prompts.
+If the `.env` file needs to be created then follow the prompts.